 Hello and welcome back!
 I hope that you have all had a fantastic summer holidays and are raring to go as we enter Year 1!

-This half term the children have chosen “Oh I do like to be beside the seaside” as their topic.
+This half term out topic is “Oh I do like to be beside the seaside” as their topic.
 Take a look at our class newsletter for more information on the exciting half term that we have planned!

 This week we have been blown away by the children as they have started their journey in Year 1.
 The children have all adapted incredibly well to the new routines and timetable, taking each change in their stride and with a smile on their faces.
 We couldn’t be prouder, a huge well done Year 1!

 Here are some photos of us enjoying our new classroom!

 In Collective Worship we have been focusing on the virtues of Respect and Courtesy and Thankfulness.
 We have been thinking about how we can live out these virtues in our everyday lives.
 We are also learning about Mary our Mother and learning how to Pray the Rosary with Mrs Armitage.
 For October, our class rep for the whole school Religious Development Team has changed our prayer table to have a blue cloth.

 Our topic this half term is God’s Great Plan.

 Over the last couple of weeks we have been focusing on the wonderful world that God has made for us.
 To start our learning we recapped what the children already new about God.
 The children remembered key people such as Mary, Jesus and Joseph and their important roles as told in the Bible.